India’s CRED raises $81 million, buys back shares worth $1.2 million from employees – TechCrunch

 One of the biggest propositions of CRED is that it has been able to court some of the most sought-after customers in India.
 Unlike many other startups and giants such as Google and Facebook, CRED is not going after the next billion users.

-“About 20 million customers account for 90 percent of all online consumption in India.
+“About 20 million customers account for 90% of all online consumption in India.
 These are the customers we are focusing on,” said Shah, who previously ran financial services firm Freecharge and delivered one of the rare successful exits in the country.
 The core challenge in chasing customers in smaller cities and towns in India is that very few people have the financial capacity to buy things, Shah said.

 For that model to work, the GDP of India — where the average annual income of an individual is about $2,000 — needs to grow.
 And for that, we need more participation from females, said Shah.
-Less than 10 percent of the female population in India are currently part of the workforce, compared to over 90 percent in China.
+Less than 10% of the female population in India are currently part of the workforce, compared to over 90% in China.

-An interesting use case for CRED today is that it could potentially license data about the traction D2C brands are seeing on its platform to venture firms, who could use it as a signal to inform their investment decisions.
+An interesting use case for CRED today is that it could potentially license to venture firms data about the traction D2C brands are seeing on its platform, which could use it as a signal to inform their investment decisions.

 Shah cautioned that the startup is “extraordinarily sensitive about data” but said the team is thinking about ways to help venture firms discover these firms.
 “We are planning to create a newsletter to showcase many of these brands to the investor world,” he said.

-And finally, will CRED launch a credit card?
-“Will we cross-sell every product that banks today offer?
-The answer is yes,” said Shah, though he cautioned that the startup is in no hurry to supercharge its offerings and will likely engage with other players in the industry to enable these services.
+And finally, will CRED launch a credit card or other banking products?
+“Can we partner with banks to cross-sell every product that they today offer?
+The answer is yes,” said Shah, though he cautioned that the startup is in no hurry to supercharge its offerings.